WZhaoKe/aegpwb/doc/ToolboxUserManual.md

                 pwbLucentWall( f , area , thicknesses , eps_r , sigma , mu_r )

-determines the average absorption, reflection and transmission cross-sections and efficiencies of a lossy multilayer surface.
+determines the average absorption, reflection and transmission cross-sections and efficiencies of a lossy multilayer wall between two cavities.
 It uses a multi-layer reflection and transmission code to determine the reflectance at oblique incidence for TE and TM polarisations and then averages over the angles of arrival and the polarisations ([Orfanidis2016][]).

 The input arguments and output values are: